 All applicants are subject to approval from the University of Derby.

-The course is made up of two pathways so you can specialise in an area that is relevant to your everyday work.
+The course is made up of three pathways so you can specialise in an area that is relevant to your everyday work.

 You will study the core modules and pathway modules, with option modules related to your chosen pathway: